PradeepKumarRajamanickam/kurinji/README.md

 # Bevy Input Mapper
-Input Map will convert user inputs from different input hardware into game specific actions, eg. *keyboard "Space" or joystick "A" can be mapped to "Jump" Action*.
-This action is consumed ingame.
-This allows decoupling of the game code from device specific input api.
+Input Mapper decouples gameplay code from device specific input api.
+By converting user inputs from different input hardware into game specific actions, eg. *keyboard "Space" or joystick "A" can be mapped to "Jump" Action*.
+This improves the overall code quality, by keeping the gameplay code separate from input code.

 ## Usage
 ```rust